 We are not born with poor posture, but we inadvertently train our bodies to slump and slouch.
 We crane our necks down to stare at our smartphones, and slump to get at eye-level with our laptop screens.
 Little by little the shoulders begin to round, the chin juts forward, and we have inexplicable bouts of neck and back pain that seem to appear out of nowhere.

 The truth is, we've been training ourselves to slouch for most of our lives.
 Some people can develop poor posture as a result of being the first kid in their grade to have a growth spurt during adolescence.
 Others create bad habits by sitting all day at the office, wearing high heels or other unsupported shoes too often, or from putting strain on the skeletal system through excess weight or stress.
 Having weak core muscles also further compounds the issue.

 Why is having good posture so important?

-When we’re sitting and standing with good posture, our bones stay aligned with the spine and take strain off of joints.
-It also reduces any unnecessary stress on muscles and tendons that surround the bones, making our bodies move and work more efficiently without hindrance.
+When were sitting and standing with good posture, our bones stay aligned with the spine and take strain off of joints.
+Good posture also reduces any unnecessary stress on muscles and tendons that surround the bones, making our bodies move and work more efficiently without hindrance.
 All of our systems are linked together, and improving one component often causes a cascade of health benefits throughout our bodies.

 The benefits of having good posture: